-An interface to the user’s defaults database, where you store key-value pairs persistently across invocations of your app on a given device.
+An interface to the user’s defaults database, where you store key-value pairs persistently across launches of your app.

 - iOS 2.0+